 Hi!
-I’m Natalie Eastman.
-I teach music lessons in my home studio, currently located in Chattanooga, Tennesses.
+I’m Natalie Eastman, owner and principle educator at A Higher Note LLC.
+I teach music lessons online and in my home studio, currently located in Chattanooga, Tennessee.
 The three instruments I teach are voice, guitar, and piano.
-Personally, my primary instrument is voice, so if singing lessons or vocal coaching is your desire or need, I’d love to meet you and see how we might work together.
+My primary instrument is voice; so if singing lessons or vocal coaching is your desire or need, I’d love to meet you and see how we might work together.

-As for my vocal qualifications, training, and experience, I have been involved in music and musicals at church and in schools; dinner theater in D.C.; entertainment on a dinner cruise ship; choral societies, a Gilbert & Sullivan society, community chorus, local theater, university choruses, a cappella groups, select choirs, bands, and worship bands and teams; early childhood music education (I trained with both Kindermusik and Music Together and owned a Kindermusik studio for several years); sang for hundreds of weddings, receptions, and other events; and all manner of meaningful, enjoyable, and/or fun singing from early childhood up to now.
+As for my vocal qualifications, training, and experience, I have been involved in music and musicals at church and in schools; wedding and special-events; dinner theater in D.C.; entertainment on a dinner cruise ship; choral societies, a Gilbert & Sullivan society, community chorus, local theater, university choruses, a cappella groups, select choirs, bands, and worship bands and teams; early childhood music education (I trained with both Kindermusik and Music Together and owned a Kindermusik studio for several years).
+I’ve sung for hundreds of weddings, receptions, and other events and been involved in all manner of meaningful, enjoyable, and/or fun singing from early childhood up to now.

 Who’s Taught and Influenced My Vocal Performance and Teaching?

 I’ve been blessed to sing and/or study under the late Earle and Norma Lowder, Gary Bradberry, Morris Beachy, Bonnie Bradley, David Troupe, and the late Jeannie Deva.
 I’ve studied many instructors’ materials and several methods in-depth, and thus teach an amalgamation of the best I’ve learned and that has worked for myself and my students over 20+ years.
 You’ll almost certainly hear me mention Margaret Riddleberger, Estelle Liebling’s vocal courses, Seth Riggs, and Jeanie Deva.